Solved: USB Keyboard not working on Mac or MacBook?

 • Enter ~/Library/Preferences/ and press the Go button.

-• Locate the com.apple.keyboardtype.plist file and delete it.
+• Locate the com.apple.keyboardtype.plist the file and delete it.

 • Reboot your Mac.

-Deleting the .plist files can fix several of your system issues.
-Besides, do not worry, as Mac OS will create fresh files per the requirements.
+Deleting the .plist files can fix several system issues.
+Do not worry; Mac OS will create fresh files according to the requirements.

 Delete the Recently Installed Apps on your Mac

-If you have recently installed any app, it can often cause problems with the functioning of your Mac.
-It can lead to several issues, including the keyboard not working or unexpected error messages.
-In such a situation, delete the app that you have installed recently on your Mac or MacBook.
+If you have recently installed any app, it can often cause problems with your Mac’s functioning.
+This can lead to several issues, including unexpected error messages on the Keyboard, not Keyboardor.
+In such a situation, delete the app you installed recently on your Mac or MacBook.

 Follow the steps given below to uninstall the recently installed app on Mac.